LS-Instruments/Async-Methods-Actor/README.md

 ![Completion Notification Message Property](media/Completion%20Notification%20Message%20Property.png)

-Sets a concrete subclass of the "Completion Notification Msg.lvclass" abstract message to notify the caller (specified by the "Caller Enqueuer" property) about completion of Async Message.
-The caller will receive the completed Async Message allowing the access by means of it property to its GUID and FQN as well as the remaining number of "Call and Collect" Async Messages of the same type.
+Sets a concrete subclass of the "Completion Notification Msg.lvclass" abstract message (or of the "Compl Notif with Error Msg.lvclass" abstract message) to notify the caller (specified by the "Caller Enqueuer" property) about completion of Async Message.
+The caller will receive the completed Async Message allowing the access by means of its property to its GUID and FQN as well as the remaining number of "Call and Collect" Async Messages of the same type.
 To enable the callee Async Methods Acor to notify completion both this property and the "Caller Enqueuer" must be properly set.

 ## The "Completion Notification Msg.lvclass" abstract message

 A concrete subclass of this abstract message is used to send the caller information about the Call & Collect Async Message whose execution comes to completion.
 Information includes the message itself, including its FQN and GUID accessible by the corresponding properties, and the current number of running Call & Collect Async Messages of this type

+## The "Compl Notif with Error Msg.lvclass" abstract message

+This abstract class is a subclass of the “Completion Notification Msg" class, besides its functionality this class merges the error generated as standard error output by the Async Method just called to the standard error input of the dynamic dispatch method "Do Core.vi".
+Hence concrete subclasses of this class must override the "Do Core.vi" method to perform suitable method calls.